jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (2) In making a determination, the committee—
   (a) may undertake or arrange for any investigations it thinks necessary; and (b) in the case of a complaint, may have regard to—
-    (i) any investigations or considerations of the subject matter of the complaint already carried out (whether by the Commissioner for Children, an employer or former employer of the social worker, or any other person, body, court, or tribunal); and
+    (i) any investigations or considerations of the subject matter of the complaint already carried out (whether by the Children’s Commissioner, an employer or former employer of the social worker, or any other person, body, court, or tribunal); and
     (ii) the consequences (if any) of any investigation or consideration carried out.
 (3) Before making a determination,—
   (a) the committee—